 In an attempt to support and foster that ongoing ecumenical involvement, the Ecumenical Relations Committee (EIRC) is a standing committee of the General Assembly with certain responsibilities.
 The following pages are intended to offer an overview of the work, partnerships and issues that are presently facing the PCC Ecumenical Relations Committee.

 United Nations World Interfaith Harmony Week Launch in Calgary, Alberta

 World Interfaith Harmony Week is an annual event observed during the first week of February.
-The Rev. Mark Tremblay from Knox (Calgary) Presbyterian Church was in attendance of the Calgary launch event in February 2017 that saw many guests from different faith groups, as well as Mayor Naheed Nenshi, speak uplifting words of inclusion.
+The Rev. Mark Tremblay from Knox (Calgary) Presbyterian Church was in attendance of the Calgary launch event in February 2017, which saw many guests from different faith groups, as well as Calgary Mayor, Naheed Nenshi, speak uplifting words of inclusion.